Catholic Church in Kosovo

-Papal nuncio
+Apostolic Delegate

 Archbishop Juliusz Janusz, 66, originally a priest of the Archdiocese of Kraków, Poland, is the Apostolic Nuncio to Slovenia and the Apostolic Delegate to Kosovo; he had served previously as Apostolic Nuncio to Hungary and before that as Apostolic Nuncio to Mozambique and Rwanda.
 He was delegate from 10 February 2011 to 21 September 2018.

 Titular archbishop of Sulci Jean-Marie Speich is Apostolic Nuncio to Slovenia and Apostolic Delegate to Kosovo from 19 March 2019.

 History

 Middle Ages

-After the Great Schism between the east and the west, Albanians who had ties to the Roman church started converting to catholicism.
-Northern Albanians started to convert to catholicism en masse during the 12th and 13th centuries, including Albanians living in Kosovo.
+In 535, emperor Justinian I created the Archbishopric of Justiniana Prima, centered in the emperor's birth-city of Justiniana Prima, near modern Lebane in Serbia.
+The archbishopric had ecclesiastical jurisdiction over all provinces of the Diocese of Dacia.
+By the beginning of the 7th century, Byzantine provincial and ecclesiastical order in the region was destroyed by invading Avars and Slavs.
+After the Great Schism between the east and the west, Albanians who had ties to the Roman church started converting to Catholicism.
+Northern Albanians started to convert to Catholicism en masse during the 12th and 13th centuries, including Albanians living in Kosovo.
 During the late 12th century Kosovo was fully conquered by Stefan Nemanja, thus introducing Serbian Orthodoxy to local Vlachs, Bulgarians and Catholic Albanians.
 Albanians in Kosovo are reported by Stefan Uroš I, as well as Albanian toponyms in the Drenica valley and Dukagjin plains (1246-1255) and in Rugovo (1292).
 Most of these Albanians were Roman Catholic.

 When Stefan Dečanski founded the Visoki Dečani monastery in 1327, he referred to "villages and katuns of Vlachs and Albanians" in the area of White Drin.
 King Stefan Dečanski granted the Visoki Dečani monastery with pasture land along with catholic Vlach and Albanian katuns around Drin and Lim rivers of whom had to carry salt and provide serf labour for the monastery.

-A chrysobull of the Serbian Tsar Stefan Dušan that was given to the Monastery of Saint Mihail and Gavril in Prizren between the years of 1348-1353 states the presence of catholic Albanians in the Plains of Dukagjin, the vicinity of Prizren and in the villages of Drenica.
-In 1348 a total of 9 Albanian villages are mentioned in the vicinity of Prizren.
-Albanian catholic communities lived in Novo Brdo and Janjevo alongside Saxon miners and Ragusan merchants.
-Ragusan documents in the early 14th century mention 150 catholic Albanian household heads living in Novo Brdo with their families.
-They also mention Albanian communities in Trepça and Prizren.
-Albanian presence is also mentioned in 14th and 15th century Pristina.
+A chrysobull issued by Serbian Tsar Stefan Dušan to the Monastery of Saint Mihail and Gavril in Prizren, between 1348 and 1353, records the presence of Catholic Albanians in the Plains of Dukagjin, the vicinity of Prizren, and the villages of Drenica.
+Albanians also moved north to work in the mines of Novo Brdo, thus reinforcing the Albanian population in Kosovo, and Ragusan documents from the early 14th century report 150 Catholic Albanian household heads residing in Novo Brdo with their families, living alongside Saxon miners and Ragusan merchants.
+These documents also note Albanian communities in Trepça and Prizren.